Somewhere Under Wonderland

-Somewhere Under Wonderland is the seventh studio album by American rock band Counting Crows, released on September 2, 2014 in the United States through Capitol Records, and on September 15, 2014 in the UK, through Virgin EMI.
-It is available on CD, vinyl and as a digital download.
-The album is the band's first album of original material in six years since 2008's Saturday Nights & Sunday Mornings.

-The album marks the band's first release on Capitol Records.
+Somewhere Under Wonderland is the seventh studio album by American rock band Counting Crows, released on September 2, 2014 by Capitol Records.
+The album is the band's first album of original material in six years since 2008's Saturday Nights & Sunday Mornings and is their first release on Capitol.
+The release has received positive reviews from critics.

+Background, recording, and release

 After parting with original label Geffen Records of 18 years in 2009, the band released two live albums and a studio album of cover songs independently.
-While touring in the "Outlaw Roadshow," a traveling festival show sponsored by the band in part with the music blog Ryan's Smashing Life, the band began to write new material.
+In 2013, while touring in the "Outlaw Roadshow"—a traveling festival show sponsored by the band in part with the music blog Ryan's Smashing Life—the band began to write new material.
+Duritz explained in concert that "God of Ocean Tides" was the first new song he'd written in years, and was inspired by leaving Nashville on their tour bus at two in the morning.
 After recording independently, they shopped the album around to eight or nine labels and finally signed with Capitol.

-Background and recording

-Writing of material for the new album began early in 2013 and continued during that year's summer tour.
-Duritz explained in concert that "God of Ocean Tides" was the first new song he'd written in years, and was inspired by leaving Nashville on their tour bus at two in the morning.

-Release

-Singles
+The album was promoted with a nationwide event that involved the band posting sidewalk chalk art by Chris Carlson onto their Facebook profile and rewarding the first fan to show up at that location with a copy of the album or concert tickets.
 The lead single from Somewhere Under Wonderland, entitled "Palisades Park", was released on July 8, 2014.
 It was followed by a second single, "Scarecrow".
+A concert tour followed.

 Critical reception

 Somewhere Under Wonderland has received mostly positive feedback from music critics.
-At Metacritic, they assign a "weighted average" rating out of 100 to selected independent ratings and reviews from mainstream critics, and the album has received a Metascore of a 74, based on 10 reviews, indicating "generally favorable reviews."
+At Metacritic, they assign a "weighted average" rating out of 100 to selected independent ratings and reviews from mainstream critics, and the album has received a Metascore of a 74, based on 10 reviews, indicating "generally favorable reviews".

 Fred Thomas of AllMusic rates the album four stars, calling "Somewhere Under Wonderland distinctively Counting Crows.
-Duritz's raspy voice and lucid, lyrical stories always hold just a hint of desperation, and even decades into a staggered career, these new tunes can’t help but feel like part of a larger narrative that began during the band’s '90s glory days but finds further, greater refinement here."
+Duritz's raspy voice and lucid, lyrical stories always hold just a hint of desperation, and even decades into a staggered career, these new tunes can't help but feel like part of a larger narrative that began during the band's '90s glory days but finds further, greater refinement here."
 In a three stars review on behalf of Rolling Stone, Jon Dolan writes how "Adam Duritz is still the same dreadlocked dreamer you remember from the Nineties, channeling Van Morrison, R.E.M. and Bruce Springsteen into word-zonked ballads that reference Jackie-O., Elvis, Johnny Appleseed and more."
 Helen Brown of The Daily Telegraph calls the album "their best collection of songs since their debut."

+The album's cover is by artist Felipe Molina.